 - understood the requirement for engineering activities to promote sustainable development.

 - widened your knowledge and understanding of the commercial, economic and social context of engineering processes.

-, Teaching Fellow, Department of Informatics, Faculty of Natural & Mathematical Sciences, King's College London
+Taught by the Department of Informatics, Faculty of Natural & Mathematical Sciences, King's College London

 - Fieldwork / laboratory